Recipe courtesy of Bungalow (now closed)

 The first trick is to use 90°C water in order to simulate the conditions of a hot spring (which is how traditional onsen eggs are made in Japan).
 Yes, traditional hot springs are more like 60°C, but hot springs have a consistent temperature, which is harder to simulate at home.

 The second trick is to use a thermos because it causes the water temperature to fall at a consistent 2°C per minute.
 This has the same effect on an egg as a consistent 60°C hot-spring temperature.
-When you wrap the egg in kitchen paper, it protects the egg from the initial high heat.
+When you wrap the egg in kitchen roll, it protects the egg from the initial high heat.
 Also, if you forget about the egg in the thermos, it’s okay because the temperature will eventually drop to a degree where the water is no longer hot enough to cook the egg, and it shall forever remain a perfectly cooked onsen egg.

 How to cook an onsen egg